studyathome-internationally/hub/docs/studyathome/summer-school/README.md

 - **July 13th - August 23rd, 2022**
   **Follow-up evaluation**: Evaluate an assistive solution for a person with disability in your personal or business environment.
   The assistive solution can be an individualized communication grid or a HEIDI project prototype.
   Create a short video and publish it.
-Finally, discuss it in peers.
+Finally, discuss it with peers.

 ### Schedule